 Fairewinds in the News

-Arnie Gundersen spoke with host Harvey Wasserman on the how to stop nuclear power on the Solortopia's Green Power and Welness Hour.
+Arnie Gundersen spoke with host Harvey Wasserman about the past, present and future of atomic power on Solortopia's Green Power and Wellness Hour.
 Also appearing on the show was Dennis Kucinich.

 Starting in 1971, I became a card-carrying member of the "nuclear priesthood."
 I began as a licensed nuclear reactor operator and progressed through the industry to become a senior vice president.
 I believed, with religious fervor, that by helping to build and operate atomic power reactors, I would be creating power that was "too cheap to meter."

 Fukushima, Japan, is seeing solar panels sprout up near that country’s stricken nuclear power plant.
 It seems that there is a trend underway, in widely scattered parts of the world, that have atomic power disasters in common.
 But is it really advisable to have solar generating facilities in the exclusion zones created by a nuclear catastrophe?

 Join CCTV host Margaret Harrington, and from Fairewinds Energy Education: President Maggie Gundersen, Program Administrator Caroline Phillips, and Board Director Chiho Kaneko, for Part 2 of their discussion on the health risks to children around the world from operating atomic power reactors and their burgeoning waste.